RISHIT7/Paper-Summarizer-LLM/README.md

 ### C) Generation :
 - Use the retrieved information and query to draft a comphrehensive response .
 It analyses the key points and context from the retrieved information .
-- The language models may personalize the respinse based on intent ( sarcastic , poetic ) or intent .
+- The language models may personalize the response based on intent ( sarcastic , poetic ) or context.

 For more detailed explanation about RAGs , feel free to go through this [Research Paper](https://arxiv.org/pdf/2312.10997)